linkerd/website/linkerd.io/content/2.10/tasks/upgrade.md

 you had customized there will need to be migrated; in particular `identityTrustAnchorsPEM` in order to conserve the value you set during install."

+## Upgrade notice: stable-2.9.4

+See upgrade notes for 2.9.3 below.

 ## Upgrade notice: stable-2.9.3